Razorwings18/Stable-Totem/README.md

 # Stable Totem - A GUI for Diffusion Models

 Stable Totem is a user-friendly desktop application for generating images from text prompts using diffusion models like Stable Diffusion.
-It provides a simple, intuitive interface for beginners while offering powerful, granular control for advanced users.
+It provides a simple, intuitive interface for beginners while offering a few, more advanced options.

 The goal is to streamline the image generation process, manage model presets, and keep your generated art organized, all within a single, self-contained application.